Amazing countries Americans rarely visit but should

 Cape Verde

 Located off the west coast of Africa, this stunning string of islands in the Atlantic Ocean provides the ultimate tropical escape.
-Cape Verde is an enchanting mix of beaches, mountains and peaceful seaside villages.
-With its European and African heritage, each island has a unique and distinct feel, all bursting with character.
-The tropical climate makes it a great winter sun destination, with warm waters that are perfect for swimming and sailing.
+Cape Verde is an enchanting mix of beaches, mountains, and peaceful seaside villages.
+With mixed European and African heritage, each island has a distinct character, while the tropical climate makes it a great winter sun destination, with warm waters that are perfect for swimming and sailing.

 Wales

-While Americans might be more familiar with England, Wales, with its spectacular landscapes, charming small villages and pretty coastline, is impressive in its own right.
-Just west of England, this small country packs in plenty of sights including a staggering 600 castles, three national parks and four World Heritage Sites.
-Visitors can also discover Wales' colourful market towns or relax on one of the many award-winning beaches.
+While Americans might be more familiar with England, Wales, with its spectacular landscapes, charming small villages, and pretty coastline, is impressive in its own right.
+Just west of England, this small country packs in plenty of sights including a staggering 600 castles, three national parks, and four World Heritage Sites.
+Visitors can also discover colorful market towns or relax on one of the many award-winning beaches.

 Liechtenstein